Visualizing spin-polarization of an altermagnet KV$_2$Se$_2$O via spin-selective tunneling

-While Figure~\ref{fig3} already provides real-space indications of altermagnetism, these observations are limited to a single impurity and a specific phase shift.
-To establish the generality of this phenomenon, a more systematic analysis is required—one that accounts for the impurity locations and types, as well as potential tip anisotropies.
-If the QPI signals are indeed oppositely spin-polarized between $q_x$ and $q_y$ directions, we expect that both the amplitude and phase of the oscillations should differ markedly between the $x$ and $y$ directions.
-This characteristic anisotropy should be readily accessible with the spin-polarized SmB$_6$-tip.
-Most importantly, the anisotropy between $q_x$ and $q_y$ should reverse upon reversing the bias voltage-a hallmark of spin-polarized tunneling.
-In contrast, measurements with a spin-degenerate W-tip provide a baseline for comparison.
-With the W-tip, scattering from different impurities is detected without spin selectivity, so the measured QPI intensities should be similar between $\pm q_x$ and $\pm q_y$.
+While the phase relation of the Friedel oscillations provides a local real-space signature, their amplitudes can depend on the local scattering potential and environment of individual defects.
+We therefore turn to the statistically averaged QPI intensity to assess the $q_x/q_y$ anisotropy more systematically.
+If the Friedel oscillations are indeed oppositely spin-polarized between $q_x$ and $q_y$ directions, it should be readily accessible with the spin-polarized SmB$_6$-tip.
+Most importantly, the anisotropy between $q_x$ and $q_y$ should reverse upon reversing the bias voltage---a hallmark of spin-polarized tunneling.
+With the W-tip, scattering from different impurities is detected without spin selectivity, so the averaged QPI intensities should be similar between $\pm q_x$ and $\pm q_y$.
 Furthermore, even if the W-tip itself possesses an intrinsic anisotropy, such an anisotropy would not reverse with bias voltage, distinguishing it from the spin-driven signal we seek.